 Qualifications and Evaluations

-Level III (Good Working Knowledge) Speaking/Reading/Writing English is required.
-This will be tested.
+LANGUAGE: Level 3 (Good Working Knowledge) in reading/speaking/writing in English is required.
+Language proficiency will be tested.

 Qualifications: All applicants under consideration will be required to pass medical and security certifications.

 EQUAL EMPLOYMENT OPPORTUNITY (EEO): The U.S. Mission provides equal opportunity and fair and equitable treatment in employment to all people without regard to race, color, religion, sex, national origin, age, disability, political affiliation, marital status, or sexual orientation.